phoenixframework/phoenix/guides/request_lifecycle.md

 Let's digest what this route is telling us.
 Visiting [http://localhost:4000/](http://localhost:4000/) issues an HTTP `GET` request to the root path.
 All requests like this will be handled by the `index/2` function in the `HelloWeb.PageController` module defined in `lib/hello_web/controllers/page_controller.ex`.

-The page we are going to build will simply say "Hello World, from Phoenix!" when we point our browser to [http://localhost:4000/hello](http://localhost:4000/hello).
+The page we are going to build will say "Hello World, from Phoenix!" when we point our browser to [http://localhost:4000/hello](http://localhost:4000/hello).

 The first thing we need to do to create that page is define a route for it.
 Let's open up `lib/hello_web/router.ex` in a text editor.
 For a brand new application, it looks like this: